josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-month-in-review-october.md

 ## passGen v3.x updates

-In 2017, I created **passGen**, which is a Windows app for creating randomly generated, 14-character passwords.
+In 2017, I developed **passGen**, which is a Windows app for creating randomly generated, 14-character passwords.
 At a previous job, I was helping some engineers design the UI of a Windows app, and I wanted to get familiar with C#.
 I ended up changing jobs soon after and shelved this project.

 I revived this old project because I wanted to learn a little about how automatic updates work.
 Although the automatic-update function isn't pretty or customizable since I used the built-in "Publish" function in Visual Studio, I enjoyed the challenge and learning some basics about the architecture an app uses to check for updates.

-Of note are the following:
+Some notable changes include:

 - [passGen v3.0.0.0](https://github.com/josh-wong/passGen/releases/tag/v3.0.0): Added an automatic-update function and improved the UI a bit.
 - [passGen v3.1.0.0](https://github.com/josh-wong/passGen/releases/tag/v3.1.0): Changed the password length from 10 characters to 14 characters.